ibexa/documentation-developer/docs/guide/personalization/best_practices/tracking_integration.md

 # Tracking integration

 There are several ways to integrate event reporting into the webpage.
-The simplest way is to generate code of a tiny image and put it on the webpage where the event must be sent (pixel tracking).
+The simplest way is to generate code of a tiny image and put it on the webpage where the event must be sent (this is called pixel tracking).

 For example, with HTML: